"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 Frank's smirk faltered, a flicker of irritation crossing his face before he quickly masked it.

-'Why can't he just crumble like the others?'
+'Why won't he just crumble like the others?'
 Frank thought, his face darkening with anger.

-'Why must he always act like he's better than me?'
+'Why does he always act like he's better than me?'

-But then, an idea wormed its way into Frank's mind, his lips curling into a sinister grin.
-Kieran was vulnerable now, more than ever.
+But then, an idea popped into Frank's mind, and the corner of his lips curled into a sinister grin.

-The awakening ceremony had stripped him of any protection—a talent locked behind an impossible condition, an SSS rank that was nothing more than an empty promise.
+The awakening ceremony had stripped him of any protection—his talent locked behind an impossible condition, an SSS rank that was nothing more than an empty promise.

-"Guys, let's teach him a lesson," Frank ordered, his voice brimming with malice.
+"Guys, let's teach him a lesson," Frank ordered, his voice brimming with disdain and malice.

-He sidestepped Ben's wild punch with practiced ease, hooking his foot around Ben's ankle and sending him sprawling to the ground.
+He sidestepped Ben's wild punch with practiced ease and hooked his foot around Ben's ankle before sending the fellow sprawling to the ground.

-Jacob charged next, his movements clumsy in his haste.
-Kieran caught Jacob's incoming kick midair, twisting his opponent's leg sharply.
+Jacob charged next, his movements reckless in his haste.

-Jacob yelped as he crashed to the ground, clutching his ankle in pain.
+Jacob shrieked in pain as he crashed to the ground, clutching his ankle while still groaning.

-Frank watched the exchange, his anger bubbling beneath the surface.
+Frank watched the exchange, his anger simmering beneath the surface.

 The sight made Frank's blood boil.